gleechi/gleechi.github.io/pages/1.2.0/unity/unity_component_myvirtualgrasp.md

 VirtualGrasp allows creating multiple avatars in the interface by modifying _Size_ value.
 In the example image above, we specified to created two avatars, where first one is a {% include tooltip.html tooltip="SensorAvatar" text="sensor avatar" %}, and second one is a {% include tooltip.html tooltip="ReplayAvatar" text="replay avatar" %}.

+#### Mirror Hand Control

+You can set a {% include tooltip.html tooltip="SensorAvatar" text="sensor avatar" %} to have mirror hand control by checking the **Mirror** option on an avatar.
+(In runtime, can use [SetAvatarMirrorHandControl](virtualgrasp_unityapi.1.2.0.html#vg_controllersetavatarmirrorhandcontrol) api function.)

+{% include important.html content= "In order to have mirror hand control, the sensor avatar(s) have to have both left and right hands included.
+If you use an avatar model (skeletal mesh) that includes both hand sides (e.g. GleechiRig), then just one Avatar element is needed.
+If, however, you have separate avatars for each hand side, then you need to setup two Avatar elements and specify **Mirror** option on both of them. " %}

 #### Hand Profile

 In Unity, VirtualGrasp provides "hand profiles" as ScriptableObjects.
 You are able to configure a number of hand model-related settings and thereby  quickly switch between different custom hands.
 Besides the original VG_GleechiHands profile you may find some others as part of the VG SDK in __Resources/VG_HandPofiles__.
 You can find a more detailed documentation on [Hand Profiles](avatars.1.2.0.html#hand-profiles).